Car A Total Loss? It May Be Valuable to Your Personal Injury Case

 In some cases, an insurance adjuster may dispute the total loss claim, arguing that the repair cost is less than the car’s value.
 If this happens, it is important to seek the advice of an experienced personal injury attorney, who can help you negotiate with the insurance company and maximize your compensation.

-In California, if a vehicle is declared a total loss salvage by an auto insurance company due significant damage or wreckage, the DMV has the authority issue a Salvage Certificate.
-Both self-insured owners and insurance companies are permitted by law request a Salvage Certificate or a Non-Repairable Vehicle Certificate based on the circumstances.
+In California, if an auto insurance company declares a vehicle a total loss due to significant damage or wreckage, the DMV may issue a Salvage Certificate.
+Both self-insured owners and insurance companies are permitted by law to request a Salvage Certificate or a Non-Repairable Vehicle Certificate based on the circumstances.

 FAQs